ForNetCode/web-sugar/README.md

 ## The dependencies the project used
 ### DB
-We choose Postgres for its wonderful complex index support, like array/bson/geo.
+We choose Postgres for its wonderful complex index support, like array/bson/geo. scalikejdbc-ORM is used as ORM.
-Protoquill is used as ORM, because at this time(2022/9), It is the only choice of ORM which supports Scala 3.
 Flyway is used as database migration tool.
 ### Web Framework: Tapir with Netty
 We have switched from Scalatra, for it has no well mixed Swagger, OpenTelemetry, zio-json(Swagger With json4s、metrics is Ok).